ElvenTools/elven-tools-website/src/docs/cli-commands.md

 ### nft-minter commands

-- `elven-tools nft-minter issue-collection-token` [only owner] - issue main collection handle, it costs 0.05 EGLD, and it is a must in the Elrond chain.
+- `elven-tools nft-minter issue-collection-token` [only owner] - issue main collection handle, it costs 0.05 EGLD, and it is a must in the MultiversX chain.
 All NFTs will be under this collection.
 The cost here is a one-time payment for the whole collection.
 Provide the name and ticker.
 You can also provide a separate name for NFTs.
 You can also opt-out of adding the edition number to the name.
 - `elven-tools nft-minter set-roles` [only owner] - for now, the command sets the critical role for the collection handle.
 It is a 'create nft' role.
 - `elven-tools nft-minter start-minting` [only owner] - by default, after deploying the smart contract, the minting is disabled.
 You would need to start it
 - `elven-tools nft-minter pause-minting` [only owner] - you can also pause it at any moment